svaderia/svaderia.github.io/_posts/dsa/2024-05-28-notes-during-my-cp-journey.md

 ## Other Notes
+> I would move it to the side bar.
+Showing my information is not helping anyone.
 {% for post in site.posts %}
   {% if post.tags contains "dsa" and post.tags contains "notes" %}
       {% if post.id == page.id %}{% continue %}{% endif %}